 Darlings, my quick-fire recipe, although loosely based on Grandmother Josie's, has been developed for the terribly busy individual in mind, or for the frightfully forgetful kind!

-I say one may re-create my mouth-watering Victorian inspired recipe with mixed dried fruit soaked in orange juice - anything to satisfy the 'teetotal' society!
+I say one may whip up my mouth-watering Victorian inspired recipe with mixed dried fruit soaked in orange juice - anything to satisfy the 'teetotal' society!

-Or if your palate prefers something a little stronger, then may I suggest soaking the fruit for a week or so in any white/dark rum or brandy - the perfect method for those who prefer a boozy special occasion such as Christmas!
+Or if your palate prefers something a little stronger, then may I suggest soaking the fruit for a week or so (a few days will suffice) in any white/dark rum or brandy - the perfect method for those who prefer a boozy special occasion such as Christmas!

-You see, every time I bake this cake I'm instantly swept down memory lane by the familiar celestial scent, which would fill the air of Grandmother Josie's galley kitchen in her quaint Somerset abode.
+You see, every time I bake this cake I'm instantly swept down memory lane by the familiar celestial scent, which would've filled the air of Grandmother Josie's galley kitchen in her quaint Somerset abode.
 I say, just one glorious inhalation and I'm back there with my darling grandmother whipping up fond culinary memories of yesteryear.

 Oh, and please do take a peek at my rather splendid butter knife (below) this belonged to my great great grandmother Georgina - isn't it a beauty!

 Darlings, I must proclaim my recipe is the ultimate sweet treat for the festive season, and you may ‘jazz it up' a tad by adding dried cherries, cranberries, prunes or figs to the mixed dried fruit.
-And before I forget, you may wish to add those ghastly, plastic-like glace cherries - oh dear, I'm sure one can tell, Miss Windsor's not at all partial to this type of cherry!
+And before I forget, you may wish to add those ghastly, plastic-like glace cherries - Oh dear, I'm sure one can tell, Miss Windsor isn't at all partial to this type of cherry!

-I say, if you're making this during the Christmassy period, why not present your cake enwreathed with a layer of marzipan, followed by a snowy silky-smooth blanket of royal icing – voila!
+I say, if you're making this during the Christmassy period, why not present your cake enwreathed with a layer of marzipan, sporting a snowy silky-smooth blanket of royal icing – voila!